lo5an/selinux_hurry/README.md

 Of course!
 We're running our app in [`/srv`](https://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/srv.html) but we haven't adjusted our policy to let SELinux know that  it's OK for `tomcat` to use files in that location.
 The good news is that the targeted policy already includes the rules we need, we just have to update the labels on the contentsw of `/srv`.

-### Setting the SELinux Label for Files and Folders
+### Common Fix 1: Set the SELinux Label for Files and Folders

 The easiest way to fix that is to copy the configuration from a location like `/var/lib/tomcat/webapps` that comes configured as part of the tomcat install.
 We can use `ls -Z` to find the context that we need: